iwVerve/Parafox/Parafox/datafiles/readme.txt

 --How to make specific game objects--
+-Wall - Shift + Left click
 -Player - The player is a Block with "Fill with walls", "Player", and "Possessable" checked.
 -Push box - A simple pushable box is a Block with "Fill with walls" checked.
 If you need to place several, copying and pasting should save you time.
 -Button - Buttons are Floors.
 -Clone - A clone is a Reference without "Exit block" check.
--Level inside itself - A Reference with "Exit block" checked will act.
+-Level inside itself - A Reference with "Exit block" checked will allow you to exit the Block it references and exit outside of the Reference.
 -Infinity block - Simply check "Infinite exit", with "Infinite exit num" setting how many levels of infinity.
 Requires a level to be inside itself, through the use of an Exit block Reference.

+--Epsilon block--
--Epsilon block - For technical reasons, only a Reference can be an epsilon block, even when it being a regular Block would make sense.
-To work around this, place the actual block anywhere in the level, check "Float in space", and make a Reference to it with "Exit Block" checked(!).
-Now, check "Infinite enter" and set "Infinite enter index" to not -1.
-Unfortunately, once multiple epsilons get involved, my understanding of the game's rules reaches its limits and so I don't actually have a coherent explanation for what purpose the Infinite enter index serves.
+Infinite enter blocks are both hard to understand and a hassle to make.
+For technical reasons, only a Reference can be an epsilon block, even when it being a regular Block would make sense.
+To work around this, place the actual block anywhere in the level, check "Float in space", and make a Reference to it with "Exit Block" checked.
+Each epsilon block can only be entered from one block - its Infinite enter index.
+The Infinite Enter Number sets the amount of layers (amount of epsilons), 0 being 1 epsilon.

 --Palettes--